Featured Header Image by Travelbusy.com

 So how did we do it?

 I firmly believe that you can make anything work if you want to.
 It’s that simple.
 That’s the big secret.
 If you truly want something to work, and you put everything you have into it, you’ll be surprised at what you can accomplish.
-I wont lie – long distance for 18 months was incredibly hard, but we made it work by maintaining:
+I wont lie – long distance for 18 months was incredibly hard, but we made it work by maintaining the following.

 We spoke every day.
 I got an amazing phone plan where I had unlimited calls to international mobiles, and we would talk for hours.
 I would call around 11pm after getting home from work, meaning I would “apparently” sometimes fall asleep mid conversation :S, which meant Mike picked up his phone every morning around 6am in America.